 How to Register

-To register with CPA Ontario as an applicant under the Recognized U.S. State Board pathway, please submit the following:
+To register with CPA Ontario as an applicant under the State Board in the U.S. pathway, please submit the following:

 - An International Candidate Application Form;

-- Certification of Membership Form (Appendix I of the International Candidate Application Form contains this form.)
-An applicant is required to provide confirmation that the applicant is a CPA in good standing with a Recognized State Board of Accountancy in the United States.
-Such confirmation must be provided by the Recognized State Board of Accountancy and should be sent directly to CPA Ontario by mail or email from the accounting body.
+- Certification of Membership Form.
+An applicant is required to provide confirmation that the applicant is a CPA in good standing with State Board of Accountancy in the U.S. Such confirmation should be sent directly to CPA Ontario by mail or email from the accounting body.
 If the applicant is submitting the letter with their application, the original document is required.
 Applicants are solely responsible for contacting their State Board and requesting such confirmation.
 CPA Ontario reserves the right to contact the State Board specified above or any other professional or regulatory body and to make inquiries and/or obtain information in relation to this application;

 - An International Candidate - Application For Registration form (this form is temporarily unavailable);

 - Fee remittance - see details below;

 - Sign and date CPA Ontario's Academic Code of Conduct and abide by it;